H4KKDOG/Skid-Script/README.md

-## PC that i convert to mobile script (Credits to owner of the source code)
+## Random Scripts i found in the internet (Credits to owner of the source code)

 #### Anime Adventures
 ```lua